 It is important to know which providers are part of our network because, with limited exceptions, while you are a member of our plan you must use network providers to get your medical care and services.
+In addition, you may be limited to providers within your Primary Care Provider's (PCP's) network.
+This means that the PCP that you choose may determine the specialists and hospitals you can use.
+See Chapter 3 (Using the plan's coverage for your medical and other covered services) for more information about choosing a PCP.
 The only exceptions are emergencies, urgently needed services when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which our plan authorizes use of out-of-network providers.
 See Chapter 3 (Using the plan's coverage for your medical and other covered services) for more specific information about emergency, out-of-network, and out-of-area coverage.